mlibrary/about-ebc/src/content/about.md

 <h2 id="ebc">University of Michigan Press Ebook Collection (UMP EBC)</h2>

 The UMP EBC is a comprehensive collection of the University of Michigan Press’s scholarly ebooks for sale to libraries.
 The Press adds at least 80 titles annually.
-The UMP EBC is fully accessible on <a href="https://www.fulcrum.org/michigan">Fulcrum</a>, a leading community-developed, open source platform for digital scholarship developed by Michigan Publishing and the U-M Library.
-Fulcrum offers users the ability to read books with associated digital enhancements, such as: 3-D models, embedded audio, video, and databases; zoomable online images, and interactive media.
+The UMP EBC is fully accessible on <a href="https://www.fulcrum.org/michigan">Fulcrum</a>, a leading community-developed, open-source platform for digital scholarship developed by Michigan Publishing and the U-M Library.
+Fulcrum offers users the ability to read books with associated digital enhancements, such as 3-D models, embedded audio, video, and databases; zoomable online images, and interactive media.
 Explore open access titles at <a href="https://www.fulcrum.org/michigan">https://www.fulcrum.org/michigan</a>.

 <div class="title"><a class="btn btn-secondary btn-lg" href="<https://www.dropbox.com/s/nzqdzcm8qbbfdso/UMP%20EBC%20Title%20List.xls?dl=0>">View Title List</a></div>